 I have been with welldoing.org for about a year now.
 I am not using the booking system as I like to talk to my clients beforehand to make sure I can help them and to make a mutually convenient time to come and see me.
 This also gives potential clients a chance to ask me any questions about the way I work.

 Do you ever suggest books or apps to clients?

-There are little things I suggest, some clients like mindfulness and there are some great YouTube videos and apps for this, and for anxiety.
+There are little things I suggest, some clients like mindfulness and there are some great you tube videos and apps.
 I try to put lots of tips on my Facebook page and sometimes refer them there as something may be of use to them.
 I don’t recommend books usually.

 What you do for your own mental health?

 I have my own therapist and supervisor, which is part of my self-care as a counsellor.
 As I have got older I tend to enjoy my own time, so time away from the hustle and bustle of life helps me recharge, as does walking my dog Ernie.

 You are a therapist in Great Leighs and Dunmow in Essex.
 What can you share with us about seeing clients in those areas?

 Both areas are quiet, private and just lovely places to have therapy.
 Relationships, bereavement and anxiety are the areas where I see the most clients, I think the way people communicate, resolve issues, relationships with themselves and relationships all through their lives really interests me, because as human beings we all have the need to belong, but it is something that can cause us the most pain.

 My room in Great Leighs is within a small clinic, but private and quiet and my therapy room at home is a log cabin.
 Both rooms are decorated in blues and greens, I do prefer the chairs in my home room I have to say, as they are high backed and just a little more comfortable.